niplav/site/thoughts_on_politics_especially_economics.md

 E.g. is animal suffering in factory farming a public good?

+#### Okay, But What Are Public Goods Really?

+The definition seems kind of hard to pin down exactly.

 #### Different People Consider Different Things Public Goods

 Aggregate their preference vectors linearly.